Do you have an editorial calendar for your blog?

 You can browse different types of blog post and braindump all your ideas.

 You can also free yourself completely from structure and forage for free-range blog posts.
-This means you simply pay attention to what ideas come up about your business and start jotting them down so you can turn them into blog posts later.
+This means you simply pay attention to what ideas come up about your offerings, as well as listen to what your audience is talking about.
+Start jotting them down so you can turn them into blog posts later.

 |Step 1: Carry a notebook with you wherever you go.
 Or download a notes app on your phone.
 I love Google Keep.
 (And no, Google doesn’t pay me to say nice things about their products, but they totally should because I am a die-hard Google Gal.)|